Google Analytics data is an absolute feast of unlocked potential.

 And you can scatter a range of lower volume keywords throughout the text to increase relevance.

 Of course, with bigger and more complex websites you would want to do this strategically.
-And an SEO expert would delve much deeper by performing a deep analysis of the keywords in order to maximise the impact of optimisations.
+And an SEO specialist would delve much deeper by performing a deep analysis of the keywords in order to maximise the impact of optimisations.

 But for simple quick wins on smaller websites, this basic method alone can be highly impactful.